Minor Discipline

 - indication of the nature or source of information in relation to a matter which has come to the attention of the investigation which may be favourable to the member concerned and of which he may be unaware.

 The member must be informed of his options.
 He may admit or deny the breach.
-He may admit the facts and other particulars but deny that they constitute a breach of breach of discipline.
-He may deny the breach or admit facts which constitute a different breach.
+He may admit the facts and other particulars but deny that they constitute a breach of discipline.
+He may deny the breach or admit facts that constitute a different breach.